-When life receives frenetic, midweek dinners can regularly be my undoing.
-During these instances, I discover myself digging deep into my repertoire for a clean one-dish bake, a good way to fulfill all the mouths around my desk.
+When life becomes frenetic, midweek dinners can regularly be my undoing.
+During these instances, I discover myself digging deep into my repertoire for a clean one-dish bake, a good way to fill all the mouths around my desk.

 This recipe is my cutting-edge midweek savior – an enchilada-inspired bake, providing layers of corn tortilla mingling with black beans, corn from the freezer (though use clean when you have it), baby spinach, a highly spiced tomato sauce, and gooey cheese.